 📕 The book in one sentence:

-Packed with real-life examples, research, and practical techniques – this is a go-to book for anyone who is interested in understanding how something can go viral and how to create campaigns that can reach many people, be it to promote a company, product, or idea.
+Packed with real-life examples, research, and practical techniques – this is a go-to book for anyone who is interested in getting some basic understanding of why some things go viral online and how to create campaigns that can reach many people, be it to promote a company, a product, or an idea.

 3️⃣ guiding principles: